Men in Black: The Series – Crashdown

 Men in Black: The Series – Crashdown is a first-person shooter video game based on the animated television series, Men in Black: The Series.
 The game was developed by Runecraft and published by Infogrames for the PlayStation.
-And was released during November of 2001, and received mixed and average reviews.
+It was released in November 2001 to mixed reception.

 Gameplay

 The game's story revolves around extraterrestrial terrorists causing damages to New York City.
-The player chooses to play as either Agent J or Agent K, from the television series and film, who must stop the attempted alien invasion.
+The player chooses to play as either Agent J or Agent K, who must stop the attempted alien invasion.
 The game is a first-person shooter consisting of 26 levels that are spread across various locations.
 Maps are provided to the player for each level.
-Agent Zed, the leader of the Men in Black organization, briefs the player in cutscenes that appear in between levels.
-Voice acting is done during cutscenes.
-And in each level, players must complete various goals to advance, which include solving many puzzles.
+Agent Zed, the leader of the Men in Black, briefs the player in cutscenes that appear in between levels.
+In each level, players must complete various goals to advance.

 The player must defend against various alien enemies that are capable of walking, crawling, flying, and hanging from ceilings.
-If the player kills an innocent bystander, or fails an objective, the level ends and a player is required to start a level over again.
-The player begins the game with a pistol-like weapon.
-As the game progresses, the player upgrades to more powerful weapons, including the Noisy Cricket from the film.
+If the player kills a civilian or fails an objective, the level ends and a player is required to start a level over again.
+The player begins with a pistol-like weapon, with more weapons being obtained throughout the game.
 Rather than using ammunition clips, the player must reload weapons at charging stations that are scattered throughout each level and are disguised as objects such as payphones, automated teller machines, and vending machines.